jieyouxu/modio-modcheck/README.md

   access][access]).
 - You are expected to provide path to a file containing a whitespace-delimited list of mods (this is the output of mint's Copy Profile URLs action).

+### Windows

+You can run the executable `modio-modcheck.exe` by creating a new PowerShell window and dragging the `.exe` into the window.

 [access]: https://mod.io/me/access